TBMs on the way to dig the Metro Tunnel

 The 100 metre long machines will operate like moving factories as they travel deep beneath the city’s surface, with giant cutting heads burrowing through soil and rock before it’s transported via pipes to the surface.

 Each TBM will head away from the city on the first leg of their journey before being retrieved in Kensington and South Yarra.
-They will then be dismantled and trucked back to their starting points to be relaunched towards the city, with tunnelling expected to be complete by 2021.
+They will then be dismantled and trucked back to their starting points to be relaunched towards the city.